Lead: Inorganic compounds

-Lead shows two main oxidation states: +4 and +2.
-The tetravalent state is common for the carbon group.
-The divalent state is rare for carbon and silicon, minor for germanium, important (but not prevailing) for tin, and is the more important of the two oxidation states for lead.
-This is attributable to relativistic effects, specifically the inert pair effect, which manifests itself when there is a large difference in electronegativity between lead and oxide, halide, or nitride anions, leading to a significant partial positive charge on lead.
-The result is a stronger contraction of the lead 6s orbital than is the case for the 6p orbital, making it rather inert in ionic compounds.
-The inert pair effect is less applicable to compounds in which lead forms covalent bonds with elements of similar electronegativity, such as carbon in organolead compounds.
-In these, the 6s and 6p orbitals remain similarly sized and sp3 hybridization is still energetically favorable.
-Lead, like carbon, is predominantly tetravalent in such compounds.
+Lead exhibits two principal oxidation states: +4 and +2.
+While the tetravalent state is characteristic of the carbon group, the divalent state is rare for carbon and silicon, less common for germanium, significant but not dominant for tin, and the most prevalent for lead.
+This predominance is linked to relativistic effects—specifically the inert pair effect—which occurs when there is a large electronegativity difference between lead and anions such as oxide, halide, or nitride.
+In such cases, lead develops a pronounced partial positive charge, causing a stronger contraction of the 6s orbital compared to the 6p orbital and rendering it relatively unreactive in ionic compounds.
+The inert pair effect is less pronounced in compounds where lead forms covalent bonds with elements of similar electronegativity, such as carbon in organolead compounds.
+In these, the 6s and 6p orbitals remain comparable in size, and sp3 hybridization remains energetically favorable, making lead predominantly tetravalent in such cases.

-There is a relatively large difference in the electronegativity of lead(II) at 1.87 and lead(IV) at 2.33.
-This difference marks the reversal in the trend of increasing stability of the +4 oxidation state going down the carbon group; tin, by comparison, has values of 1.80 in the +2 oxidation state and 1.96 in the +4 state.
+The electronegativity values further reflect this behavior: lead(II) has a value of 1.87, and lead(IV) has 2.33.
+This represents a reversal in the general trend of increasing stability of the +4 oxidation state down the carbon group; by comparison, tin has electronegativities of 1.80 (+2 state) and 1.96 (+4 state).